mariamihai/neo4j-related/readme.md

 - refactor the graph data model in case of changes in the key use cases or for performance reasons
 - implement the refactoring on the graph and retest using Cypher

+## Import data

+- Cypher has a built-in clause (`LOAD CSV`), for importing JSON or XML need to use the APOC library
+- default field terminator is `,`

+- the types of data that you can store as properties in Neo4j include:
+  - String
+  - Long (integer values)
+  - Double (decimal values)
+  - Boolean
+  - Date/Datetime
+  - Point (spatial)
+  - StringArray (comma-separated list of strings)
+  - LongArray (comma-separated list of integer values)
+  - DoubleArray (comma-separated list of decimal values)

 ## Random